isomerpages/moe-sped-itptoolkit/_pcp-in-transition-planning/The Individual Transition Plan/Developing the ITP.md

 </div>
 <h4><strong>My Transition Activities</strong></h4>
 <p>This section captures any other transition-related activities needed to
-assist the student in attaining his/her postschool goals.
+assist the student in attaining his/her post-school goals.
 These activities would have been identified through the <strong>Support Sequence</strong> in <strong><a href="https://staging.d3j5q81zdtd1vn.amplifyapp.com/family-envisioning-meeting/family-envisioning-meeting/step5/" rel="noopener noreferrer nofollow" target="_blank">FEM Step 5</a></strong> and are needed to support the student towards his/her post-school goals (e.g. researching on specific post-school service, applying for courses, linking